flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - how having two servers increases reliability, and having three servers increases it more :)
         - [[ian]] going to start a new instance, run it as an experiment and report back
         - [[flancian]] was thinking of the same / similar
-        - [[david vasandani]] what's the advantage of these experiments w.r.t. reliability? also, two servers migh
+        - [[david vasandani]] what's the advantage of these experiments w.r.t. reliability? also, two servers might not affect reliability in the positive direction.
+            - (...)
+            - [[ian]] on the parallels between the fediverse now and email 20+ years ago.
+Things got hard with running your own email because of spam.
+There's no reason to believe that this won't happen with the fediverse, if we just let it go.
+People will start to demand more moderation policies, if people don't want to be on your instance because people aren't federating with you, there will be re-centralization.
+            - on Ian's experiment: if we're going to combat the previous, we need some way of ma
     - [[cloudflare]] / [[dns situation]]
         - [[mayel.space]]
         - solved \o/